|

 Provide ground cover.
 Plants like nasturtiums that spread across the ground serve as a living mulch that will help suppress weeds and keep moisture from evaporating in the mid-day sun.

-Marigolds mak excellent companions for leeks.
+Marigolds make excellent companions for leeks.
 The strongly scented flowers have many benefits!

 Repel harmful insects: Marigolds’ strong aroma works as pest control for common garden pests such as squash bugs and tomato hornworms.
 The flowers are also a favorite food of slugs, spider mites, and Japanese beetles, making them an excellent trap crop in the garden.

 Help improve the soil: Turning the marigold flowers into the ground at the end of the season helps kill pests like root-knot nematodes.
 Or the plants provide a living mulch to help keep the soil cool and moist.
-Be sure to use French marigolds and Mexican marigolds if your intent is to help fend off nematodes.
+Be sure to use French marigolds and Mexican marigolds if you intend to help fend off nematodes.

 They help control weeds: Densely planting marigolds around veggies like beans or in open spaces around other veggies makes it difficult for weeds to take hold.